 Specialized Team of Professionals

 To ensure a smooth purchase process, it is imperative that you retain capable advisors.
 Real estate brokerage commissions are typically paid by the seller of the property.
-Your Corcoran agent can recommend an attorney to assist with the transaction, from contract to closing, ensuring that your interests are protected.
+Your Compass agent can recommend an attorney to assist with the transaction, from contract to closing, ensuring that your interests are protected.
 We can also connect you with accountants who, working with your attorney, can help minimize the various tax burdens described above by optimizing the structure of your real estate transactions.

 Your agent can show you any available properties that match your criteria.
-Unlike in other parts of the world, it is common practice in the United States for real estate firms representing buyers to show and sell properties listed by competing companies; we are not restricted to showing only properties represented by Corcoran.
+Unlike in other parts of the world, it is common practice in the United States for real estate firms representing buyers to show and sell properties listed by competing companies; we are not restricted to showing only properties represented by Compass.
 Once we’ve identified a property you like, we can help you prepare your offer-and make sure that it’s presented in the best light possible.
 These offers are not legally binding and you’re free to submit offers on as many properties as you like.
 Once your offer is accepted and a contract is finalized, making the deal “hard; you’ll be required to tender a deposit of at least ten percent of the purchase price.
 These funds must be either wired to the escrow agent (typically the seller’s attorney) or drawn on a US bank account.
 These deposits are only refundable under specific circumstances as provided for in the purchase and sale contract.
 Once the contract is signed and deposits paid, you and your agent will need to work on and submit applicable building board application and prepare for closing.
 At closing, you’ll be required to pay the balance of the purchase price, either with loan proceeds or personal funds, and the seller will transfer title to the property to you, along with the keys!
-Even after closing, Corcoran can continue to provide service to you.
-If you’re looking to rent the property, Corcoran can help find you a tenant.
-If you plan to use the apartment as a second home, Corcoran can help you find a caretaker to handle emergencies that may arise and to make sure all the bills, including taxes and utilities, are paid on time.
+Even after closing, Compass can continue to provide service to you.
+If you’re looking to rent the property, Compass can help find you a tenant.
+If you plan to use the apartment as a second home, Compass can help you find a caretaker to handle emergencies that may arise and to make sure all the bills, including taxes and utilities, are paid on time.